machmode/primes/README.md

 ## Config

-For demonstration the prime search capped at 10 million.
-Just set the 'max' variable as needed in 'fn main'.
-(this will be moved out of the code and made user configurable in future).
+For demonstration purposes the prime search is capped at 10 million.
+The code is quite fast.
+Just set the 'max' variable as needed in 'fn main' (this will be moved out of the code and made user configurable in future).

 ## Building and running